markdown-l10n/markdown-l10n-spec/README.md

 * create references between original and localized document
 * show the difference between original and localized document

+# Workflow

+1. **Create new file.**
+* Use the same name, as original file has.
+* Add a suffix for the supported locale.
+* Example: Original - `README.md`, Localized - `README-it.md`.
+2. **Copy original file content.**
+* Copy the contents of the original file to a localized file.
+* Put all paragrapgs, delimited by headers into comments with `@l10n:p` annotations.
+* More details about localization pagraphs and annotations are available [here](https://github.com/markdown-l10n/markdown-l10n-spec#localization-header).
+3. **Update headers.**
+* Update the header of the original file to include a link to a new localization file.
+* Update headers of other localization files to include a link to a new localization.
+* More details about localization pagraphs and annotations are available [here](https://github.com/markdown-l10n/markdown-l10n-spec#paragraphs).
+4. **Translate.**
+* Keep original paragraphs in comments.
+* Add translations as additional paragraphs.

 ## Structure

 ### Localization Header